24

 Are you a Larimer County employee?
 See all policies that pertain to you in PowerDMS.

-PURPOSE: This Policy is intended to describe how the County will conduct compensation administration and related issues (reference G).
+PURPOSE: To describe how the County will conduct compensation administration and related issues.
+(Reference 6).

-SCOPE: This Policy and Procedure applies to all employees of Larimer County and employees of the Office of the District Attorney, Eighth Judicial District.
+SCOPE: This policy applies to all Offices, Departments, employees, and employees of the Office of the District Attorney, Eight Judicial District.

 RESPONSIBILITY: The Human Resources Director administers this Policy.